shelleyolivia/learn-tutorials/polkadot/create-an-amm-on-polkadot-using-ink.md

 ## Part 7.
 Provide

-`provide` function takes two parameters - the amount of token1 & the amount of token2 that the user wants to lock in the pool.
+The `provide` function takes two parameters - the amount of token1 & the amount of token2 that the user wants to lock in the pool.
 If the pool is initially empty then the equivalence rate is set as **_amountToken1 : _amountToken2** and the user is issued 100 shares for it.
 Otherwise, it is checked whether the two amounts provided by the user have equivalent value or not.
 This is done by checking if the two amounts are in equal proportion to the total number of their respective token locked in the pool i.e. **_amountToken1 : totalToken1 : : _amountToken2 : totalToken2** should hold.

 ```rust
 /// Adding new liquidity in the pool